dotnet/docfx/docs/designs/local-build.md

 Users don't need to install anything particular after installing the vscode extension.
 This is done by publishing docfx as a self contained, platform specific executable to a well known blob storage location.
 The vscode extension downloads and unzips latest docfx for the current platform on `extension activation`.
 This allows the vscode extension to ship independently from docfx and ensure the latest version of docfx is used.

+### Trigger Build

-### Handling build command phase 1
+Handling build command is divided into two phases given the time constraint.

+#### Phase 1

-For the initial phase, the vscode extension calls `docfx build` and `docfx restore` directly, parses generated report files and present them to problems window.
+For the initial phase, the vscode extension calls `docfx build` and `docfx restore` directly, parses generated report files and presents them to problems window.
 It pipelines `docfx` console output to a specific output channel.

-### Handling build command phase 2
+#### Phase 2

 To enable rich interaction between vscode and docfx, we'll based of all vscode extension features on top of [LSP (Language Server Protocol)](https://langserver.org/) in phase 2.

+It allows advanced features like intellisense and refactoring.

+For local build, switch to LSP also allows us to consolidate all authoring features onto the same pipeline and enables advanced features like error log streaming, progress reporting, on demand authentication and on demand restore.

 LSP defines the [standard communication protocol](https://microsoft.github.io/language-server-protocol/specifications/specification-3-14/) using [JSON RPC](https://www.jsonrpc.org/specification), a simple, light-weight JSON based remote procedure call protocol as the base protocol.
 To integrate LSP with vscode, language servers are lauched as a seperate process and communicate with vscode using standard input and standard output streams.